 Safran and AEC are creating jobs that will remain in the Rochester community for the foreseeable future – their investment in the new facility almost assures it.
 Building the facility alone has already created jobs for 250 local workers, and Safran and AEC expect to hire at least 400 new full-time employees when they begin full production of the new engine parts.

 During my visit, I also toured AEC/ Safran’s existing facility, which is adjacent to the new site.
 The engine parts they manufacture at that plant will create more durable and efficient engines that are 30% lighter than today’s engines.
 Planes will fly faster, conserve fuel, and produce fewer emissions.

 Seeing international companies like Safran and AEC so eager to expand production in the U.S. – insourcing jobs for U.S. workers – strongly suggests to me that many in the business community are looking for opportunities just like this one.
 In the last 29 months, the private sector has created 4.5 million new jobs.
 More than half a million of those jobs are in the manufacturing sector.
 That number can continue to grow, and become one engine of a thriving U.S. economy, as long as we can continue to invest in American workers’ skills.
 That’s exactly what I saw in Rochester – and what I’ve seen in other cities and states around the country.
 Sometimes all it takes is a little support from the U.S. Department of Labor to get a cutting-edge job training program off the ground.

 Seth Harris is the Deputy Secretary of Labor.

-Tags: advanced manufacturing, DOL Grants, DOL Working for You, Education, Employment and Training Administration (ETA), Great Bay Community College, job development, Job Training, jobs, manufacturing jobs, Seth Harris, TAA CCCT, TAACCCT, workforce investment
+Tags: advanced manufacturing, DOL Grants, DOL Working for You, Education, Employment and Training Administration (ETA), Great Bay Community College, job development, Job Training, jobs, manufacturing jobs, partnerships, Seth Harris, TAA CCCT, TAACCCT, workforce investment